floooh/yakc/web/p020_emulator.md

 Extra care has been taken to keep the client size small for the web browser platform.
-The compressed size for the complete emulator with debugging UI is under 400 kBytes (compressed), without the debugging UI the compressed size is under 200 kBytes.
+The compressed size for the complete emulator with debugging UI is under 400 kBytes, without the debugging UI the compressed size is under 200 kBytes.

 The emulator consists of 4 main components: